 This situation is exactly why I primarily use credit cards instead of my debit card.
 In general, credit cards offer better protections than debit cards and won’t put you in a financial bind if your number is stolen.
 If a credit card thief maxes out your credit card, you can’t make any charges, but you won’t lose any money if you report it right away.
 But if a thief your steals your debit card number he can drain your checking account in short order.
 You will likely get the money back, but it could take days or even weeks while your bank investigates, leaving you in a bind until the situation is resolved.
 This isn’t a chance I’m willing to take.
 This is the primary reason I use my credit card for virtually all purchases, then pay the balance in full each month.
 More on comparing credit cards and debit cards.

-Thoughts on Chase Bank’s Fraud Department
+Chase Bank’s Fraud Department is Excellent

 Have you ever experienced a stolen credit card or debit card?
 How did it turn out?